-BCCA’s Construction Workforce Equity Project (CWEP) is a pilot program announced in April 2018, and funded by the Ministry of Advanced Education, Skills and Training.
+The Builders Code is a pilot program announced in March 2019, and funded by the Ministry of Advanced Education, Skills and Training.
 It’s main goal is to ensure that BC’s construction employers can more easily adopt and champion HR policies guaranteeing the equal and fair treatment of women in BC’s industrial, commercial, and institutional (ICI) construction workforce.

 This is a “fix the system, not the women” project to help drive a culture shift in BC’s construction industry that will contribute to improved retention of women in the trades, and in the longer term lead to a decrease in the number of unfilled skilled tradesperson jobs in BC’s construction sector.

 The Builders Code is a multi-partner initiative focused on organizational change.
 It is provincial in scope, provides supports to both union and open shop construction employers, and is focused on retention of tradeswomen through improved policies and practices on the part of employers that will reach into the workforce as a whole.

 Research shows that equal and fair treatment of all employees is essential for a safe and productive workplace overall.

 The Builders Code is framed around three action areas with a complementary emphasis on policy, practice, and value.

 - Turnkey online Policies and Guides for inclusive, harassment-free construction sites

 - Equity Advisors to personally assist construction employers managing escalating situations